Okay, it wasn’t 20 questions. It also was my sisters, plural, not just one of them…just taking a bit of literary license with the title.

 That was easy, I told them next time they were over to the house I would show them.
 I’ve shared a post on my first “shopping spree,” (Post 41.
 Christmas in July ), but we have continued to make frequent purchases and have a large assortment of stuff.
 Kayla has a chest in her room that is her personal choices.

-Of course I followed my answer with, “Why you ask, sis, looking for recommendations?”
+Of course I followed my answer with, “Why are you asking?
+Looking for recommendations?”
 She slyly said, “Maybe, maybe not.”

 You are okay with Mike having sex with Kayla?